Mary Chase (playwright): Harvey

 During this time, she was working on the play Harvey, which was very difficult for her to write and which went through numerous revisions, taking her two years to finish.
 On November 1, 1944, it opened on Broadway and was a smash hit, running for four and a half years, 1,775 performances, closing on January 15, 1949.

 Harvey became the 35th longest-running show (musicals and plays) in Broadway history and, if only plays are counted, the sixth longest-running Broadway play (after Life with Father, Tobacco Road, Abie's Irish Rose, Deathtrap, and Gemini).
 Frank Fay and James Stewart were the most famous actors to portray Elwood P. Dowd.
 Josephine Hull portrayed his increasingly concerned (and socially obsessed) sister Veta Simmons on Broadway originally, and won a Best Supporting Actress Oscar in the film.
 Ruth McDevitt, Marion Lorne, Helen Hayes, and Swoosie Kurtz, among other actresses, also portrayed Veta either onstage or on television.
 Stewart was nominated for a Best Actor Oscar for the film version, but lost to Jose Ferrer for Cyrano de Bergerac.

 In 1945, Chase won the Pulitzer Prize in Drama for Harvey.
 She is the only Coloradan to have won the Pulitzer Prize in Drama, and, in a field dominated by men, was the fourth woman to win the award, after Zona Gale (1921), Susan Glaspell (1931), and Zoe Akins (1935).
 From 1917 to 2013, only 14 women have won the Pulitzer in Drama.

 Immediately after Harvey, Chase tried to repeat her success on Broadway with The Next Half Hour, a play based on an autobiographical novel she had written called The Banshee.
 It failed after a three-week run.

-In 1950, Harvey was made into a Universal Studios film, starring James Stewart, with Chase collaborating with Oscar Brodney in writing the screenplay.
+In 1950, Harvey was made into a Universal Studios film, starring James Stewart and Josephine Hull, with Chase collaborating with Oscar Brodney in writing the screenplay.
 In 1952 and 1953, she launched Bernardine and Mrs McThing on Broadway; both were moderately successful.
 Bernardine was made into a 1957 film starring Pat Boone and Janet Gaynor (in Gaynor's last film role).
 In 1958 and 1968, she wrote two children's stories, Loretta Mason Potts and The Wicked, Wicked Ladies in the Haunted House.

 A 1961 production of her play, Midgie Purvis, starring Tallulah Bankhead, flopped.
 A 1970 Harvey revival, starring James Stewart and Helen Hayes, was successful and ran for 79 performances while a 1981 musical adaptation of Harvey, entitled Say Hello to Harvey, failed after a six-week run amid negative reviews in Toronto.